PCP2024/FijiPy/README.md

 - `image_2_midi` -> generate a MIDI score from image
 - `all` -> apply all available processing functions to image

+To gather further information about how each voncersion mdoe works, one can consult the docstring of each processing function in the folder `./processing`.

 ### 4.1 Installation & usage examples
 #### Option 1: in your python environment